FanDuel Sports Network Sun: History

 Former logo as Bally Sports Sun, used from 2021 to 2024.

 On December 14, 2017, as part of a merger between both companies, The Walt Disney Company announced plans to acquire all 22 regional Fox Sports Networks from 21st Century Fox, including Fox Sports Sun and sister network Fox Sports Florida.
 However, on June 27, 2018, the Justice Department ordered their divestment under antitrust grounds, citing Disney's ownership of ESPN.
 On May 3, 2019, Sinclair Broadcast Group and Entertainment Studios (through their joint venture, Diamond Holdings) bought Fox Sports Networks from The Walt Disney Company for $10.6 billion.
 The deal closed on August 22, 2019.
 On November 17, 2020, Sinclair announced an agreement with casino operator Bally's Corporation to serve as a new naming rights partner for the FSN channels.
 Sinclair announced the new Bally Sports branding for the channels on January 27, 2021.
 On March 31, 2021, coinciding with the 2021 Major League Baseball season, Fox Sports Sun and sister network Fox Sports Florida were rebranded as Bally Sports Sun and Bally Sports Florida, resulting in 18 other Regional Sports Networks renamed Bally Sports in their respective regions.
 The first live sports event on Bally Sports Sun was at 7 PM featuring the Miami Heat at the Indiana Pacers.
 The game was preceded with the "Heat Live" pregame show.

-On March 14, 2023, Diamond Sports filed for Chapter 11 Bankruptcy.]
+On March 14, 2023, Diamond Sports filed for Chapter 11 Bankruptcy.

-On May 1st, 2024, Comcast halted Bally Sports Sun programming.
+On May 1, 2024, the Bally Sports channels, including Bally Sports Sun, were removed from Comcast's Xfinity television service due to a carriage dispute with Diamond Sports Group.
+The dispute was resolved and the channels were restored on August 1 of that year, albeit on the more expensive "Ultimate TV" service tier rather than the basic tier.

-On October 16, 2024, it was revealed in a court filing that Diamond had reached a new sponsorship agreement with FanDuel Group, under which it intends to rebrand Bally Sports as the FanDuel Sports Network; on October 18, 2024, Diamond officially announced the rebranding, which will take effect October 21.
-Under the agreement, FanDuel will have the option to take a minority equity stake of up to 5% once Diamond Sports exits bankruptcy.
-The branding will be downplayed within programming related to high school sports.
+On October 16, 2024, it was revealed in a court filing that Diamond had reached a new sponsorship agreement with FanDuel Group, under which it intended to rebrand Bally Sports as the FanDuel Sports Network; on October 18, 2024, Diamond officially announced the rebranding, which took effect October 21.
+Under the agreement, FanDuel has the option to take a minority equity stake of up to 5% once Diamond Sports exits bankruptcy.
+The branding is downplayed during programming related to high school sports.

 On May 14, 2025, the Tampa Bay Lightning announced that they would leave FanDuel Sports Network Sun, with the E. W. Scripps Company-owned WXPX-TV taking over local broadcasts through Scripps Sports.